ipilcher/fdf/doc/filter-api.md

 ## Building, Installing, and Using a Filter Module

-Consider the following simple filter (`foo.c`), which assembles the examples above.
+Consider the following simple filter (`foo.c`), which combines the examples above.

 ```C